designstem/projects/colorblindness/quiz-1.md

 | rows: 40vh auto
 | 1
 | 2

+# Question 2

+#### ~Rods & cones contain light-sensitive pigments which undergo a chemical change when they absorb light.<br /> What is this chemical change called?~

 {{ set('q1', {answers: [['A. Bleaching', true, 'RIGHT YOU ARE!'], ['B. Neutralisation', false, 'NOT QUITE'], ['C. Hydrolysis', false, 'SORRY, NO...'], ['D. Condensation', false, 'TRY AGAIN']], hint:'Clue: the pigments become colourless when they undergo this chemical change.', status: false } ) }}